rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### What is the maximum scalable capacity of a Cloud Database instance?

-Instances can be provisioned with up to 64 GB of memory and up to 500 GB of disk storage.
-You can increase storage up to the maximum using the [Cloud Control Panel](https://mycloud.rackspace.com/).
+You can provision instances with up to 64 GB of memory and up to 500 GB of disk storage.
+You can increase storage up to the maximum by using the [Cloud Control Panel](https://mycloud.rackspace.com/).
 To increase storage beyond 500 GB, submit a support ticket.
 Note that disk storage cannot be decreased on a running instance.

 #### Can I set up a read-only MySQL user in Cloud Databases?

 Yes.
-However, by default all users created through the Control Panel, API, and CLI have full permissions.
+However, all users created through the Control Panel, API, and CLI have full permissions by default.

 To create read-only users, you first must enable the root user and then use that user to generate and manage additional users with read-only privileges.

 #### Can I enable a root (super) user?

 Yes.
 Currently, the root user can only be enabled through the public API or the CLI.
-We do plan to integrate this feature into the Cloud Control Panel at a later date.
+We plan to integrate this feature into the Cloud Control Panel at a later date.

 After root is enabled, it cannot be disabled.